Email Marketing for Shopify (Guide).

 If you want to excel in ecommerce email marketing, you have to make sure your messages stand out.
 Your message has to feature all of the right elements to drive interest and engagement.
 You have a split second just to achieve this.
 Otherwise, your emails could be headed straight for the trash, like so many others are each day.

 When your email campaigns stand out from the crowd and serve the needs of your target audience, you can drive more traffic to your online storefronts, optimize your conversion rates, and achieve your annual revenue goals.
 You can get started by using this guide to learn everything you need to do to achieve success with email marketing for your Shopify store.

 Gather the Information You Will Need for Your First Campaign

 With so many messages received daily, reading and managing emails can take up more than a quarter of the workweek.
 What captures their eye as people sift through the enormous number of messages sent each day?
 What drives someone to open an email from you?
 What would make them want to click the links and engage with the content?
 Answering this question is the key to creating SMART goals for your campaign.

 A SMART goal is a measured goal that efficiently leads you in the direction of what you want to accomplish.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-bound.

 To get the best insights, you’ll have to dive deep into understanding your target audience with a detailed buyer persona and buyer’s journey map.
-This means looking at trends within your customer data to narrow down your audience according to location, age, online behavior, preferences, etc. – and building a persona from the information.
+This means looking at trends within your customer data to narrow your audience according to location, age, online behavior, preferences, etc. – and building a persona from the information.
 This will help you create a clear picture of your target audience.
 It will allow you to craft your ecommerce email marketing campaign around their needs.